Ajcaico/Homi_DFP/README.md

 Running the code:
-execute getData() function from HomiUserInput.py file to get data from each data source - RUN ONLY ONCE then comment out, results will write to excel execute getUserInput() function to prompt for user input then perform calculations to determine top rated zip codes, additional prompts
+execute getData() function from HomiUserInput.py file to get data from each data source - RUN ONLY ONCE then comment out, results will write to excel.

+execute getUserInput() function to prompt for user input then perform calculations to determine top rated zip codes, additional prompts